bradleypallen/logistic-regression-sgd-mapreduce/README.md

     $ cd logistic-regression-sgd-mapreduce    $ chmod +x *.py

 # Data formats
-The scripts use JSON objects to represent instances, models and confusion matrices.
+The scripts use JSON objects to represent instances, models, tests and predictions.
 These objects can have additional keys associated with them beyond the ones specified below; for example, each instance can have a key/value pair providing an identifier, contain key/value pairs with additional provenance information, etc.

 ## Instances
     <instance>           ::= <labeled-instance> | <unlabeled-instance>